vives-web-essentials-2019/web-essentials-practical-TimonClaerhout/01-html-and-css/oxo-grid/REPORT.md

 **What is working and what is not?**

 <!-- TODO: Fill out this question -->
+Everything is working.

 **Was the assignment to hard or to easy?
 What was too hard or what was too easy**

 <!-- TODO: Fill out this question -->
+The hardest part was centering the text inside the cell.

 **For what part of the assignment did you need to do some research? (for example Google search)**

 <!-- TODO: Fill out this question -->
+for centering the text inside a cell. (vertical was difficult)

 **How much time did you approximately spend on this assignment (excluding time of report)?**

 <!-- TODO: Fill out this question -->
+30min

 **Is there any code you copied from someone else or from the Internet?
 Provide the source here (author, website, ...).
 Also explain what you changed to the source code.**

 <!-- TODO: Fill out this question -->

 **Is there a piece of code that you are not satisfied with.
 Place it here and describe what you think is wrong with it.**